uzma-u/Devices-Screen/README.md

-# Devices Screen
+# Smart Devices Backend API

-A MERN stack frontend for the Devices-Screen mobile application.
+A MERN stack backend for the Smart Devices mobile application.

 ## Features